Administrative procedure for Collaborative and Knowledge-building Project applications

 - First, the Research Council’s administration carries out a preliminary administrative review to check that the applications meet all formal requirements described in the call.

 - The applications are then forwarded to the thematic panels for processing.
-Each panel comprises four to five referees who assess five to ten applications in the panel.
-The size of the panels and the number of applications they assess will vary somewhat from topic to topic.
+Each panel generally comprises four or five referees who process five to ten applications in the panel, but the size of the panels and the number of applications they assess will vary somewhat from topic to topic.

 - The Research Council’s administration will then consider the extent to which the application is relevant in relation to the call for proposals.